openedx/frontend-app-payment/src/payment/README.rst

   Components that display price, currency, and coupon information in the left-hand column.

 **paypal**
-  Components and API calls associated with using Paypal as a payment method.
+  Components and API calls associated with using PayPal as a payment method.

 **utils**
   Payment helper utilities.